manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Configure_Microsoft_Store.md

-# Module 9 - Lab 9 - Exercise 1 - Configure the Microsoft Store for Business
+# Learning Path 8 - Lab 8 - Exercise 1 - Configure the Microsoft Store for Business

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment as you deploy your pilot project.
 In this lab, you will work with the Microsoft Store for Business.